nysbc/motioncor2-docker/README.md

 The build script should take 1-2 minutes if Docker, Nvidia-Docker are installed properly.

 Run MotionCor2 with the command ./motioncor2.
-You should the output from MotionCor2:
+You should see the output from MotionCor2:
 ```
 Usage: MotionCor2 Tags
 -InMrc